Persuader (comics): Nyeun Chun Ti

-The Persuader is one of five outlaws recruited by the Legion of Super-Heroes to help them combat the Sun-Eater in exchange for amnesty.
+The Persuader is one of five outlaws who are recruited by the Legion of Super-Heroes to help them combat the Sun-Eater in exchange for amnesty.
 The villains turn on the Legion and form the Fatal Five, becoming one of the Legion's enemies.

+The Persuader wields an "atomic axe" resembling a halberd that he can control mentally.
+The axe is alleged to be able to cut through anything, occasionally including purely metaphoric or intangible things, such as air supply, the force of gravity, and the barriers between dimensions.
+Before becoming a supervillain, he was a gang enforcer who gained the Persuader moniker from his ability to thoroughly intimidate others.

 The Persuader's backstory is not significantly changed following the Zero Hour: Crisis in Time! and "Threeboot" relaunches, which rebooted the Legion's continuity.
 In the Teen Titans/Legion crossover that ended the post-Zero Hour continuity, the Persuader uses his axe to cut through Hypertime, bringing together versions of the Fatal Five from other universes as the Fatal Five Hundred.

 In Final Crisis: Legion of 3 Worlds, Persuader joins Superboy-Prime's Legion of Super-Villains.

 Cole Parker

 Cole Parker is a factory worker who lost his job in the wake of Brainiac upgrading the technology of Metropolis.
-Inspired by images of Superman fighting the Fatal Five, Parker leads a riot against the Daily Planet before being imprisoned.
+Inspired by images of Superman fighting the Fatal Five, Parker leads a riot against the Daily Planet, but is thwarted and imprisoned.

-While in prison, Parker is visited by an unidentified person who gives him an Atomic Axe to help fulfill his need for vengeance.
-Parker escapes prison and battles Superman, but disappears after accidentally creating a dimensional portal.
+A mysterious stranger appears in Cole's cell and gives him an Atomic Axe to help him fulfill his need for vengeance.
+Parker escapes prison and battles Superman, but disappears after entering a dimensional portal that he created.
+The Mxyzptlk Twins decide to rewrite history so it was they who supplied the axe.

-Parker later joins the Suicide Squad before being accidentally killed by Osiris, who flies through his body while saving his sister Isis.
+Parker later joins the Suicide Squad.
+During a mission, he is accidentally killed by Osiris, who flies through his body while saving Isis.